martinsolent/github_profile_2020/README.md

 ![tut_1](github_profile_img/tut_1.png)

-Git this repo the same name as you GitHub Profile (remember this is case sensitive) Make sure you check the **Initialise this repository with a README**.
+Name this repo the same name as you GitHub Profile (remember this is case sensitive) Make sure you check the **Initialise this repository with a README**.
 Then click create repository.

 ![tut_2](github_profile_img/tut_3.png)

-Edit and update as you see fit such as add a promo banner,  GitHub offers you some pre-populated details which are commented out to get started
+Edit and update as you see fit such as add a promo banner,  GitHub offers you some pre-populated details which are commented out to get you started.

 ![tut_4-4](github_profile_img/tut_4-4.png)